 Currently, the school receives no funding beyond the delegated notional SEN funding (historic banded funding ceased in April 2017).
+High-needs funding and crisis case funding can be applied for at specific times in the year from the LA.
 A local solution is being sought, as Sheffield is giving the responsibility for allocating the funding across Localities.
 This is still a work in progress due to the complexity of the piece of work.
 The policy will be updated in light of clearer information as soon as it becomes available.

 Resource needs and the training needs of staff are identified and planned during discussions with the Senior Leadership Team.
 All staff are encouraged to undertake training and development in order to maintain and develop the quality of teaching and provision to respond to the strengths and needs of all pupils.
+The Inclusion

-The Inclusion Manager ensures staff are up to date with current initiatives through staff Professional Development Meetings (PDMs).
+Manager ensures staff are up to date with current initiatives through staff Professional Development Meetings (PDMs).

-The Inclusion Manager attends the Local Authority's network meetings for Inclusion Managers, keeps in regular contact with the Inclusion Manager at Hunter's Bar Infant School and our Secondary feeder Schools and plays an active part in the Locality SEN team in order to keep up to date with Local and National updates in SEND.
+The Inclusion Manager attends the Local Authority's network meetings for Inclusion Managers, keeps in regular contact with the Inclusion Manager at Hunter's Bar Infant School and our Secondary feeder Schools and plays an active part in the Locality SEND team in order to keep up to date with Local and National updates in SEND.